developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/configreference/index.md

 Due to its asynchronous battery notification, the Enterprise Tablet does not support BatteryRefresh.
 This has the effect of launching a bateryEvent only when the battery level changes.
 This functionality has been implemented in place of polling as a means of maximizing battery power.

 ### <a name="_caseSensitivity"></a>Case Sensitivity
-The file systems of some operating systems are case-sensitive.
-Best practices for cross-platform compatibility therefore dictate that the use of upper and lower case for URL, file and path references in the `Config.xml` file be identical to those of the actual sources.
+> **Note**: The file systems of some operating systems are case-sensitive.
+For cross-platform compatibility, letter case for URL, file and path references in the `Config.xml` file should be identical to those of the sources.

 ### <a name="_datawedge"></a>DataWedge-Enterprise Browser Conflicts
 Under certain conditions involving Enterprise Browser, scanning with the DataWedge application on Zebra Android devices is disabled.
 For complete details, see the [DataWedge Usage Guide](/enterprise-browser/1-4/guide/datawedge). **This issue applies to Android only**.